darrenlawton/ig_generator/README.md

 # IG Markets Client
-A very simple IG Markets API Client to retrieve price data only.
+IG Markets API REST and Streaming Clients.
+The rest client only implements methods to retrieve price data only.

-Retrieves historical price data for any EPIC identifier.
 LIVE account only.